instagrambot/instagram-terminal-news-feed/README.md

 </p>

 ## What is this?
-Sometimes checking your instagram during work is kind of strang, so why not check your instagram inside your terminal? :smiling_imp:
+Sometimes checking your instagram during work is kind of strang, so why not check your instagram inside your terminal?

 OK...
-I know checking this during work is still strange :expressionless: ...
+I know checking this during work is still strange... :expressionless:

 To be honest, I did this just for pure fun.:wink: